 Self-Employed (Accountants references, trading details etc)

-PLEASE NOTE THAT SHOULD YOUR REFERENCE APPLICATIONS BE UNSUCCESSFUL THEN THE REFERENCE FEE IS NON REFUNDABLE.
+PLEASE NOTE THAT SHOULD YOUR REFERENCE APPLICATIONS BE UNSUCCESSFUL THEN THE RESERVATION FEE IS NON REFUNDABLE.
 It is imperative that you disclose all relevant facts that may adversely affect your reference outcome, prior to entering into the above.
 It may save you money.

 Both the Landlord and tenant/s will be required to sign a tenancy agreement prior to the tenancy commencing, the agreement outlines both tenant and landlord obligations.

 Generally, most tenancies run for a period of twelve months, unless otherwise agreed at offer stage.
 We will usually contact you within two months of the end of the tenancy to see whether you wish to renew your agreement for a further period and will liaise with the landlord to organise the documentation.
 It is important you note that the agreement is made between landlord and tenant, we act for the landlord only.

 By legal requirement we will issue you with a sample template agreement which we ask you read very carefully, should any questions arise regarding this legal document we advise you to seek independent legal advice.